code-kern-ai/bricks/classifiers/reference_quality/sentence_complete_classifier/code_snippet_common.md

 def example_integration():
     texts = [
         "This is a complete sentence written by me!", "The first sentence I have written is complete!
-However, the second one...
-        "and they rand over here and then"
+However, the second one...", "and they rand over here and then"
     ]
     for text in texts: